open-goal/open-goal.github.io/documentation/usage/texture_replacement.md

 The following instructions depend on if you are using a release version (pre-compiled) or building the project from source.
 :::

+If you're looking to create your own texture packs, see the [Developing > Texture Packs](/docs/developing/texture_packs) page for more info.

 ## Using the OpenGOAL Launcher

 ### Using a proper bundle